MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine.md

 * **observer**: A class implementing the ProtectionEngine::Observer interface

-* **context**: This same context will be forwarded to ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess](undefined) or [ProtectionEngine::Observer::OnGetRightsForLabelIdFailure
+* **context**: This same context will be forwarded to ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess or [ProtectionEngine::Observer::OnGetRightsForLabelIdFailure